Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Results and discussion

-The situation is quite different in {the case of} the oscillation phase $\phi$.
-The unreconstructed values of Model 1 and Model 2 are determined very well in most cases, so the reconstructed values only show a little bit improvement on the {unreconstructed} $\phi$ even for low-redshift cases.
-However, for Model 3 the unreconstructed values largely deviate from the theoretical value in all cases, and the unreconstructed values of H2 deviate even further than those of H1 at the same redshift.
-Therefore the reconstruction {once again} shows its advantage {of allowing more accurate measurement of} $\phi$, especially for H2 at low redshift.
+The situation is quite different in {the case of} the oscillation phase $\phi$. \Yuhaonew{The unreconstructed values of $\phi$ in Model 1, Model 2 and Model 3 are determined very well in most cases, so the reconstructed values only show a little improvement on the unreconstructed $\phi$ even for low-redshift cases.
+However, for Model 4 the unreconstructed values largely deviate from the theoretical value in all cases, and the unreconstructed values of H2 deviate even further than those of H1 at the same redshift.} Although we can not exclude the possibility that this discrepancy is an effect caused by the particular simulation, since we have only one realisation for each model, we doubt this would be the cause, because the same random phases have been used to generate the ICs for all simulations.
+Instead, we suspect that this is more likely to be caused by the fact that $m\neq1$ in \Yuhaonew{Model 4}, which means that the oscillation pattern is more complicated and thus leads to a less accurate fitting of $\phi$.
+Regardless, based on the table, it seems that the reconstruction once again enables more accurate measurement of $\phi$, especially for H2 at low redshift.